Microwave Quantum Memcapacitor Effect: Introduction

 On the other hand, quantum computing has shown the potential to revolutionize computer science with the first claims of quantum advantage, but always in the context of von Neumann's architecture.
-In this context, it is natural to think of quantum memristors, that is, memristors working in the quantum regime.
-In recent years, quantum memristors have been proposed in platforms like superconducting circuits~\cite{Pfeiffer2016SciRep, PRapp.2016, PRapp.2018,Phys.Rev.Applied.2014, Sci.Rep.2016} and photonics~\cite{sanz2018, materials.2020}, with an experimental realization in 2021~\cite{Spagnolo.2021}.
+In this context, it is natural to think of quantum memory devices such as quantum memcapacitors, that is, memcapacitors working in the quantum regime.
+In recent years, quantum devices with memory properties have been proposed in platforms like superconducting circuits~\cite{Pfeiffer2016SciRep, PRapp.2016, PRapp.2018,Phys.Rev.Applied.2014, Sci.Rep.2016} and photonics~\cite{sanz2018, materials.2020}, with an experimental realization in 2021~\cite{Spagnolo.2021}.
 These proposals align with the emergence of neuromorphic quantum computing, which aims to develop quantum hardware and software implementations with brain-inspired devices~\cite{Markovica2020, Nakajima.2017, Fujii.2021}.
-Scalable quantum memristors may also enable the development of analog devices that simulate brain-inspired functions, nonlinear models of materials, biology, and finance.
-Ongoing studies on coupled quantum memristors have shown the nontrivial presence of quantum correlations in a memristive dynamics, a useful resource for interconnected quantum memristor arrays~\cite{Shubham.PRA, Kumar.2022}, as is suggested in reservoir computing paradigm~\cite{Spagnolo.2021}.
+Scalable quantum memcapacitors may also enable the development of analog devices that simulate brain-inspired functions, nonlinear models of materials, biology, and finance.
+Ongoing studies on coupled quantum memory devices have shown the nontrivial presence of quantum correlations in a memristive dynamics, a useful resource for interconnected quantum memristor arrays~\cite{Shubham.PRA, Kumar.2022}, as is suggested in reservoir computing paradigm~\cite{Spagnolo.2021}.

-In this work, we propose a superconducting circuit design for the feasible implementation of a microwave quantum memristor and its extension to multipartite arrays.
+In this work, we propose a superconducting circuit design for the feasible implementation of a microwave quantum memcapacitor and its extension to multipartite arrays.
 Our proposal employs two coupled LC oscillators and a SQUID to adjust the effective frequency of one of the oscillator through an external magnetic flux.
 Such external magnetic flux depends on a weak measurement over the other oscillator, thus implementing a feedback process.
-We characterize the memristive response of the proposed device to the external voltage applied over one of the oscillators.
+We characterize the memcapacitive response of the proposed device to the external voltage applied over one of the oscillators.
 To do this, we consider different separable and entangled initial states.
-Additionally, we explore the response of coupled devices, computing the quantum correlations during the memristive dynamics, revealing a nontrivial behavior.
+Additionally, we explore the response of coupled devices, computing the quantum correlations during the memcapacitive dynamics, revealing a nontrivial behavior.